sonic-net/SONiC/doc/lag/Static Port Channel Design Document.md

   - Verify that there is an entry in the PORTCHANNEL in STATE_DB for the Port Channel.
   - Verify that there is an entry in the ASIC_DB for the Port Channel.
   - Verify that there is an entry in the hardware for the Port Channel with no member ports.
-  - Dump Teamd instance config and Verify that the Port Channel is present and the runner is "loadbalance".
+  - Dump Teamd instance config and Verify that the Port Channel is present and the runner is "round-robin".
   - Dump Teamd instance state and verify that the Port Channel is present.

 2. Add a member to the Static Port Channel.